 Elise believes that anyone working in the field of dog training and behaviour must have a solid knowledge of animal behaviour and learning theory.
 Her work is based on positive reinforcement and behaviour modification training.

-Elise McMahon is certified in Pet CPR & First Aid.
+Elise McMahon is certified in Pet CPR & First Aid and is a CGC evaluator.

 Instructor - Susan Kennedy, KPA-CTP